Author • Teacher • Coach

 I was a student on a mission when I entered college in 1968.
 I had told God to shove off, my heroes were the radical left, my culture was defined by rock and roll, and my passion was a girlfriend named Peggy.
 Then I met Ed.

 Ed lived across the hall from me in the freshman dorm.
 We bonded as friends around the shared struggles of college life.
 Only this friendship was different.
 Ed claimed to be a Christian.
 I had never met anyone my age who centered their life around their faith.
 Ed whet my appetite for Jesus.

 Through reading the gospels and the faithful persuasion of friends like Ed, the Lord lovingly drew me to Himself and I became a Christ-follower my sophomore year.
 I found a new hero in Jesus, a new culture in the body of Christ, and a new passion for loving God.
 Then Ed made an invitation that altered the next fifty years.

-While sitting in his dorm room, excitedly describing my new-found faith, Ed posed a question, “Want to meet in the study lounge tomorrow and read the Bible together?”
+While I was sitting in his dorm room, excitedly describing my new-found faith, Ed posed a question, “Want to meet in the study lounge tomorrow and read the Bible together?”
 This simple request from a friend to a friend ushered me into the life of the Great Commission — disciples of Jesus making other disciples of Jesus (Matthew 28:19-20).

 I never felt like a project to Ed.
 He passed-on his faith in heart-to-heart ways and my life has never been the same.
 Loving God and giving my life to others became my new life mission.
 Ed showed me how to do this by coming alongside me.
 I was hooked on making disciples.